Snitkin-Lab-Umich/snpkit/README.md

 -index reference.fasta \
 -steps parse \
 -cluster cluster \
+-scheduler SLURM \
 -gubbins yes \
--scheduler SLURM
+-mask

 ```

-This step will gather all the variant call results of the pipeline, generate SNP-Indel Matrices, qc reports and core/non-core sequence alignments that can be used as an input for phylogenetic analysis suchs as gubbins-iqtree-beast.
+This step will gather all the variant call results of the pipeline, generate SNP-Indel Matrices, qc reports and core/non-core sequence alignments that can be used as an input for phylogenetic analysis such as gubbins-iqtree-beast.

 ## Input